pacofung0901/Muyan-TTS/README.md

 payload = {
     "ref_wav_path": "assets/Claire.wav",
-    "prompt_text": "Although the campaign was not a complete success, it did provide Napoleon with valuable experience and prestige.", "text": "Welcome to the captivating world of podcasts, let's embark on this exciting journey together."
+    "prompt_text": "Although the campaign was not a complete success, it did provide Napoleon with valuable experience and prestige.", "text": "Welcome to the captivating world of podcasts, let's embark on this exciting journey together.", "temperature": 1.0,
+    "speed": 1.0,
 }
 start = time.time()